GeorgiKeranov/interior-design-theme/README.md

 # Interior Design Theme

-Custom Wordpress theme built for interior designers to show their projects to the potential customers.
+Custom WordPress theme built for interior designers to show their projects to potential customers.\
-The theme is responsive and it is fully customizable from the Wordpress admin panel via custom fields.
+The theme is responsive and it is fully customizable from the WordPress admin panel via custom fields.

 Interior Design Theme is based on Underscores https://underscores.me/ by Automattic.